Clara Oswald: Reception

-Following "The Bells of Saint John", Digital Spy's Morgan Jeffery said that the new Clara was "more grounded and so far easier for the viewer to latch on to" than her two predecessors, both of whom could have been harder to sustain as companions.
-Mulkern said that he did not bother with the character's mystery and found it pleasing that Coleman played her as "a straightforward modern companion with no baggage".
+Following "The Bells of Saint John", Digital Spy's Morgan Jeffery described the new Clara as "more grounded and so far easier for the viewer to latch on to" than her two predecessors, both of whom could have been harder to sustain as long-term companions.
+Mulkern said that he did not bother with the character's mystery and was pleased that Coleman played her as "a straightforward modern companion with no baggage."
 Setchfield described Clara as "equally sparky and winning but altogether younger and possibly just a tad more vulnerable than her previous incarnations" with a "helplessly watchable chemistry" with Smith.
 Debnath described her as a "softer version" of Oswin, still hoping that "the character will be taken up a notch, challenging the Doctor more and bouncing off him like Oswin did."
-However, the Daily Mirror's Jon Cooper expressed concern that Clara, despite Coleman's success, was too similar to Amy.
-Mike Higgins of The Independent felt that Coleman was "an improvement" upon Gillan, but wrote that "the pairing of an intellectually bright but emotionally dim male with a techno-illiterate but wised up female is a tired old trope of much drama and comedy".
+However, the Daily Mirror's Jon Cooper expressed concern that Clara was too similar to Amy.
+Mike Higgins of The Independent felt that Coleman was "an improvement" upon Gillan, but wrote that "the pairing of an intellectually bright but emotionally dim male with a techno-illiterate but wised up female is a tired old trope of much drama and comedy."

-The character's development has also been met with positive reviews.
-Martin praised how her backstory was fleshed out in "The Rings of Akhaten", as otherwise the character "was danger of becoming simply a story arc in the shape of a girl".
-SFX's Richard Edwards wrote that she had the potential to be "a truly great companion", and that it was "refreshing to see a companion who isn't in total awe of the Doctor... and she's not afraid to take the lead when she needs to".
-Debnath praised her "caring nature" and "lovely maternal side", but felt that she could be "annoyingly naïve".
+The character's development throughout series 7 was met with positive reviews.
+Martin praised the development of her backstory in "The Rings of Akhaten," as otherwise the character "was danger of becoming simply a story arc in the shape of a girl."
+SFX's Richard Edwards wrote that she had the potential to be "a truly great companion," and that it was "refreshing to see a companion who isn't in total awe of the Doctor... and she's not afraid to take the lead when she needs to."
+Debnath praised her "caring nature" and "lovely maternal side," but felt that she could be "annoyingly naïve."
 Dave Golder of SFX stated that Clara was "to an extent, a bit of a cartoon character" and that Moffat was better at writing her in "The Name of the Doctor" than some of the preceding writers.
-He also commented that she "still feels too new a companion (and an underdeveloped one) to really care about her sacrifice".
+He also commented that she "still feels too new a companion (and an underdeveloped one) to really care about her sacrifice."